ankitme01/YelpCamp/README.md

 * Improve image load time on the landing page using Cloudinary

-* Use Helmet to strengthen security
+* Used Helmet to strengthen security

 ## Built with